sc0v0ne/LearnAI/nlp/nlp.md

 **Natural Language Processing (NLP)** is concerned with the analysis and building of intelligent systems that can function in languages that humans speak [2].

-Processing of language is needed when a system wants to work based on input from a user in the form of text or speech and the user is adding input in regular use English [2].
+Processing of language is needed when a system wants to work based on input from a user in the form of text or speech and the user is adding input in regular use English.

 **Natural Language Understanding (NLU):** the understanding phase is responsible for mapping the input that is given in natural language to a beneficial representation.